Jac-Zac/Thesis/README.md

 - [ ] Format the repository
 - Take a look at [this facebook github repo](https://github.com/facebookresearch/SparseConvNet)
-- [ ] Take a look at Attention is all you need again
+- [X] Re reed Attention is all you need again
 - [ ] Take inspiration from [this](https://github.com/AlbertoPresta/Thesis)
 - [ ] ViT pytorch implementation [hear](https://github.com/lucidrains/vit-pytorch)
 - [ ] Read [this](https://nanonets.com/blog/handwritten-character-recognition/) article for information, interesting part start from `Scan, Attend and Read`